Peninsula Cerebra Research Unit (PenCRU)

 Steve talks about his experiences with his sons Tom and Robin, who both have Fragile X Syndrome.

-GoTo is a postural support seat developed by Firefly and Cerebra that lets children participate in those moments that make family life special.
-Families worldwide use their GoTo Seats in supermarket trolleys, on planes, swings and Granny’s dining chairs.
+GoTo is a postural support seat developed by Firefly and CIC that lets children participate in those moments that make family life special.
+Families worldwide use their GoTo Seats in supermarket trolleys, on planes, swings and Granny’s dining chair.
 They make daily tasks easier, and mean kids don’t need to miss out.
 It gives a little piece of independence that lets them see the world from a new perspective and feel they’re at the heart of the action.

 “Absolutely fantastic product!
 The GoTo seat is so easy to use and has allowed us to bring Jake shopping with us anytime we want!
 It really has changed the way Jake can interact with people around him!
 His posture is excellent in the GoTo seat.” – Kate Mellor